-In this section we present our results obtained through a single multi-variate fitting procedure to compare AMS-02 experimental data with theoretical spectra computed as discussed in the previous sections.
-For each value of the halo half-thickness H we minimise the χ^2 with respect to the AMS-02 data on Be/C, B/C and Be/B [6] and C, N, O [4, 47], the latter data limited to rigidities larger than 10 GV, so as to make the results only weakly dependent upon the uncertainties typical of the low energies and, most important, because as discussed in §II, the weighted slab model used here can be reliably applied to unstable isotopes only at such energies.
+In this section we present our results obtained through a single multivariate fitting procedure to compare AMS-02 experimental data with theoretical spectra computed as discussed in the previous sections.
+For each value of the halo half-thickness H we minimise the χ^2 with respect to the AMS-02 data on Be/C, B/C, Be/O and B/O [6] and C, N, O [4,50], the latter data limited to rigidities larger than

+10 GV, so as to make the results only weakly dependent upon the uncertainties typical of the low energies.

-The set of parameters varied along the minimising procedure are: solar modulation potential φ , advection velocity v_A , diffusion coefficient constants D_0 and δ , injection power law index $\gamma{inj,a}$ and injection efficiency ε_a , the latter two quantities being species dependent.
-As expected, the parameters φ , $\gamma{inj,a}$, ε_a , v_A , show a pattern of best fit values that has roughly the same behaviour as discussed in [42].
+The set of parameters varied along the minimizing procedure are: solar modulation potential φ , advection velocity v_A , diffusion coefficient constants D_0 and δ , injection power law index γ{inj} (assumed to be the same for all the primary species) and injection efficiency ε_a , the latter quantity being species dependent.